gustavolessa23/csv-comparison-tool/README.md

-# csv-comparison-tool
+# CSV Comparison Tool
-Command-line application to compare two CSV files and export the conflicting fields.
+Command-line application to compare two datasets present in a CSV files, exporting the conflicting fields.